rexcheng1997/snowfall-screensaver/README.md

 # Snowfall Screensaver
 A screensaver for Windows in C# with preview in JavaScript.
 **Note**: The configure window haven't been implemented yet, so there will be pop-ups when you try to do so.
-The small-screen preview is just a black screen.
-For preview, click the `Preview` button on the installation dialog window.
+The small-screen preview is implemented.
+For full-screen preview, click the `Preview` button on the installation dialog window.

 ### Requirements: